What is a room hub?

 Fixed room systems provide a simple and user-friendly way to have a videoconference meeting and they usually offer a way to share screen content with other meeting participants.
 But essentially, the stress is on conferencing, not on collaborating.

 ClickShare Conference on the other hand offers a range of collaboration features.
 For example, with the ClickShare Desktop App Button you can bring the big screen back to your device, a feature called ‘view room display’.
 The Button also activates other functionalities like blackboarding, annotation, and touchback, which allows presenters to control any application on their laptop via the touch screen in the room.
 You choose Plug & Play with the Button or go for workflow inytegration with the Desktop App.

 Alternatively, you can share content with the ClickShare Collaboration App with a similar advanced set of collaboration features at your disposal: pause, window selection, extended desktop, ideation and moderation.
 Combining both Button and App provides an intuitive, rich way of collaborating.

 4. Setting up the meeting

-While the installation of a typical room hub solution might be a little complex and typically requires careful configuration, the set-up of a ClickShare Base Unit and Button couldn’t be more straightforward.
+While the installation of a typical fixed conference solution might be a little complex and typically requires careful configuration, the set-up of a ClickShare Base Unit and Button couldn’t be more straightforward.